-NATIONAL OBJECTIVE: Benefit to low- and moderate-income persons.
+NATIONAL OBJECTIVE: Benefit to low- and moderate-income persons, and/or demonstrates an urgent need.
 [24 CFR 270.208(a)(3)]

 PROJECTED ACCOMPLISHMENTS: The State estimates it will be able to assist up to 1,200 low and moderate-income homeowners.
 Using the most current and best available data, West Virginia projects that the majority of the affected population will need home repairs rather than reconstruction or replacement.
 Accordingly, it is anticipated that not all applicants will require the maximum amount of assistance available.